menschj/PGW4ERA5/README.md

 Note that essential usage-oriented information can be found by running `python step_02_preproc_deltas.py --help` and `python step_03_apply_to_era.py --help`.

+Note that users that feed the processed ERA5 files into Int2lm (to run COSMO or ICON) should also modify the variable T_CL in their external parameter file, see postproc_cosmo for more information.

 # Software Requirements

 The software is written in python 3 and requires multiple python modules.
-The ennvironment-file **pgw_conda_env.yml** can be used to install a conda environment to run the software.
+The ennvironment-file **environment.yml** can be used to install a conda environment to run the software.
 More information about what conda is and how it works: https://docs.conda.io/projects/conda/en/latest/user-guide/index.html#

 To install the enviroment, just execute `conda env create -f environment.yml` once conda is installed.